callum-oakley/blog/posts/48-keys-are-plenty.md

 +++
-title = "48 keys is plenty"
+title = "48 keys are plenty"
 date = "1st of June 2019"
 +++